 Actinia requires three

-folders for user files: input
+folders for user files: input,

-and quarantine
+and quarantine.

-folder for new work, places
+It monitors the input folder for new work, places

-the formatted result into the output
+the formatted result into the output folder, and keeps a copy

-of all files not yet formatted in the quarantine
+of all files not yet formatted in the quarantine folder so that

 if the system fails, all files are preserved and can be reprocessed.
 A temporary

-working directory, tmp
+working directory, tmp is also used.

-On Unix, these folders are in /var/spool/ingrid/
+On Unix, these folders are in /var/spool/ingrid/; suggested

-folder names are inp/
+folder names are inp/, out/,

 InGrid requires write permission